072823 PICZ - PORTRAITS-0322.JPG

 Book Coming Soon

-Melanie’s forthcoming book on how and why autistic women have been overlooked is set to be released in TBD 2025!
+Stay updated about Melanie’s forthcoming book on how and why autistic women have been overlooked for so long!

 Sign up to be notified for updates: cover reveals, sneak peeks, pre-sale announcements, book launch events, and more.